Math Software Online: MathScore.com

 Solve.
 Give the answer in simplest form.

-2. Seema and Nina made a pan of brownies.
-If Seema ate 1/3 of the brownies and Nina ate 2/3 of the brownies.
-How much more of the brownies did Nina eat than Seema?
+Christine and Lisa made a tray of cookies.
+If Christine ate 6/8 of the cookies and Lisa ate 1/8 of the cookies.
+How much more of the cookies did Christine eat than Lisa?

 Complexity=1